zkLYQmVJj986hFbeIJwRt

 Common Halloween Symbols

-• Jack-o’-lanterns: Carved pumpkins, usually grinning or grimacing, light up porches and windows.
+• Jack-o’-lanterns: Carved pumpkins, usually grinning or grimacing, light up porches & windows.
 They originated from the Irish tradition of using turnips, but pumpkins became the go-to choice when Irish immigrants found them in America.
 Ever tried scooping out pumpkin guts?
 It’s a messy yet oddly satisfying experience!

 • Bats: These flying mammals bring a touch of creepy cuteness to Halloween.
-They symbolize the transition from summer to autumn, and their nocturnal habits fit right into the spooky theme.
+They symbolize the transition from summer to autumn, & their nocturnal habits fit right into the spooky theme.
 Who doesn’t love a bat silhouette hanging over a door?

 • Ghosts: These spectral figures remind us of the dead, often dressed in white sheets.
-Ghosts represent the thin veil between this world and the next.
+Ghosts represent the thin veil between this world & the next.
 Plus, it’s always fun to spook a friend by lurking behind a corner, right?

 • Witches: Typically depicted on broomsticks, witches epitomize Halloween’s magical side.
-They’re often associated with spells and cauldrons, resulting in spooky folklore.
+They’re often associated with spells & cauldrons, resulting in spooky folklore.
 Remember, not every witch is a villain; some just want to brew a good potion.

 Trick-or-Treating Practices